-Annie began her career in costume at the age of 14, skipping off school to work in the local theatre.
-After graduating from Hornsey School of Art with a degree in Fine Art (painting, performance and filmmaking) she cut her teeth in Film & Costume Design at the National Film & TV School, financing this part of her education by working at the London Palladium.
+Annie began her career in costumes at the age of 14, skipping school to work in the local theatre.
+After graduating from Hornsey School of Art with a degree in Fine Art (Painting, Performance and Filmmaking) she cut her teeth in Film & Costume Design at the National Film & TV School, financing this part of her education by working at the London Palladium.

-Annie then designed several shorts and features for the British Film Institute with some of the UK’s most innovative and creative directors.
-During this period she was simultaneously designing for commercials, music videos, a fashion company in Italy, and running her own label “Manifest”.
+Annie eventually designed several shorts and features for the British Film Institute with some of the UK’s most innovative and creative directors.
+During this period she was simultaneously designing for commercials, music videos, and an Italian fashion company while running her own label “Manifest”.

-Since then Annie has gone on to design many film and television productions, including Worried About A Boy which won a BAFTA TV Award for Best Costume Design; Crimson Petal & the White, which won an RTS Award for Best Costume Design; and Great Expectations, which garnered an Emmy Award for Outstanding Costumes.
-Other television credits include, The Hollow Crown, Da Vinci’s Demons, and the upcoming series The Terror.
-Film projects include The Woman in Black 2: Angel of Death.
-Her recent work on Guy Ritche’s King Arthur can be seen on the big screen from May this year.
+Since then Annie has gone on to design many film and television productions, including Worried About A Boy, which received a BAFTA TV Award for Best Costume Design; Doctor Zhivago (2002), which received a BAFTA TV Award nomination for Best Costume Design; Crimson Petal & the White, which was honored with an RTS Award for Best Costume Design; and Great Expectations (2011) for the BBC and Masterpiece Theatre, which was bestowed with four Emmy Awards, including one for Outstanding Costumes.
+Other noteworthy television credits include The Hollow Crown, Da Vinci’s Demons (which earned a BAFTA TV Craft nomination for Costume Design), The Terror for AMC and Scott Free Productions, and the upcoming series Mary & George, starring Julianne Moore.